Lessons Learned from My Sickness Part 24: Trust and Obey

-Instead of spending time in worrying, instead of asking too many questions, instead of formulating my own theories and explanations, I just told myself, “Just trust and obey”.
+Instead of spending time worrying, instead of asking too many questions, instead of formulating my own theories and explanations, I just told myself, “Just trust and obey”.

 Just trust that God knows what’s best for us.
-Just trust that he is sovereign, his power knows no bounds, and he will work miraculously through people that he touched.
+Just trust that he is sovereign, his power knows no bounds, and he will work miraculously through people he touched.

 That he can work through the doctors, surgeons, nurses, laboratory personnel, etc. That his power can be manifested through medications and treatments administered to our physical body.